mcduryea/Intro-to-Bioinformatics/MyFirstRepoAndCommit.md

 + Choose to create a new project from *Version Control*.

   + Choose *Git* as the version control system.
-  + Paste the URL to your *PalmerPenguinsAnalysis* repository into the URL.
+  + Paste the URL to your *BioStatisticsAnalysis* repository into the URL.
 The project directory name field will auto-populate.
   + Choose a location on your computer to house the project.
 I have a directory (folder) on my computer called *GitHub* and all of my local clones of repositories reside inside of it.
 You should do the same.
   + Check the box to *open in new session*
   + Click the button to *Create Project*